-BAWAG Group's HQLA consists primarily of central bank and government assets assuring maximum reliability in times of stress.
-All securities that are included into BAWAG Group's HQLA needs to meet internal requirements that secures low levels of concentration with respect to issuers and their origin.
+BAWAG Group's HQLA consist primarily of central bank and government assets assuring maximum reliability in times of stress.
+All securities that are included in BAWAG Group's HQLA must meet internal requirements that ensure low levels of concentration with respect to issuers and their origin.